huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Kind words can be short and easy to speak, but their echoes are truly endless.

-Some people talk to you in their free time and some people free their time to talk to you. → Make sure you know the difference.
+Some people talk to you in their free time and some people free their time to talk to you. &rarr; Make sure you know the difference.

 If a product is free, then you are the product.